vmpr0be/vmpr0be.github.io/content/post/hxp_orakel.md

 ])
 ```

-Let's go over the important things to qemu:
+Let's go over the important things to QEMU:
-- `-M lm3s6965evb`: Emulate the EK-LM3S6965 which uses the LM3S6965 microcontroller.
+- `-M lm3s6965evb`: Emulate the EK-LM3S6965 evaluation board which uses the LM3S6965 microcontroller.
 - `-kernel src/orakel-von-hxp_CM3.bin`: Use the compiled firmware located in `src/orakel-von-hxp_CM3.bin`.
-- `-serial unix:flag.sock,server`: According to ChatGPT this is what makes the flag get continuously sent through the UART1 port.
+- `-serial unix:flag.sock,server`: According to ChatGPT this is what makes the flag be continuously sent through the UART1 port.

 #### Firmware

-The firmware is pretty basic; first it sets up the system clock to keep track of time:
+The firmware is pretty basic: first it sets up the system clock to keep track of time:

 ```C
 sysctl_setclk(clk_cfg1, clk_cfg2);